History of Lyveden Manor

 Sometimes referred to as ‘Lyveden Old Bield’ the house is in fact newer than the ‘New Bield’.
 This refers to the garden lodge at the top of the hill.
-It is believed that the house is built on the footprint of an older Elizabethan house, possibly built by Sir Thomas’ great grandfather around 1570.
+It is believed that the manor house is built on the footprint of an older Elizabethan house, possibly built by Sir Thomas’ great grandfather around 1570.

 A decorative stone archway, which may have formed the entrance to the garden, was moved to Fermyn Woods Hall (2 miles north of Lyveden) around 1890.

 It’s believed the original oak staircase was removed from Lyveden House around 1920.
 It's believed this was in payment of a gambling debt to the Ford motor family around 1920.
 In fact Henry Ford’s son Edsel Ford, built his country house around the staircase which still stands and can be seen in the Edsel & Eleanor Ford House in Michigan, USA.
 An exact replica was re-built within the house in 2000.

 In 2013 the National Trust was successful in acquiring Lyveden House and 27 acres of grounds.
 The Lyveden Reconnected project is going to offer visitors the opportunity to experience the Elizabethan garden as Tresham once envisaged; beginning at the manor and journeying through his symbolic garden to the lodge at the top of the hill.